kubeshop/testkube-docs/docs/articles/argorollouts-integration.md

 ```

 This AnalysisTemplate uses a Kubernetes Job to run the Analysis ([Read More](https://argo-rollouts.readthedocs.io/en/stable/analysis/job/))
-and also defines that actual Test Workflow to run as an argument, allowing you to use [Analysis Template Arguments](https://argo-rollouts.readthedocs.io/en/stable/features/analysis/#analysis-template-arguments) to
+and also defines the actual Test Workflow to run as an argument, allowing you to use [Analysis Template Arguments](https://argo-rollouts.readthedocs.io/en/stable/features/analysis/#analysis-template-arguments) to
-reuse the template for different Rollouts with different Tests.
+reuse this template for different Rollouts with different Tests (as shown in the examples below).

 ## Canary Deployments